Uninsured Motorist Accident Attorneys Advocating for Drivers Across Alabama

 Anyone involved in an auto accident needs to consider the concept of fault, and this can have a huge impact on who bears financial responsibility and is liable to pay damages.
 Alabama law states that the person deemed to be at fault for causing the accident is legally required to compensate any victims (usually achieved through the insurance company).
 This means that you are free to pursue costs and damages from the other driver once they have been declared at fault.

 In the event that you are involved in an accident with an uninsured or underinsured driver, it is vital that you access reliable, experienced legal advice as soon as possible.
 Our team can advise you on the best course of action for your case and work hard to ensure that you receive the justice and financial compensation you are entitled to.
-Get in touch today by calling (205) 516-037, and Pharr & Goree Injury Attorneys can help.
+Get in touch today by calling (205) 516-037, and Pharr & Associates Injury Attorneys can help.